Zoxc/crusader/README.md

 running the Crusader server, then click **Start test**.
 When the test is complete, the **Result** tab shows a chart like the second image below.

-(An easy way to run the server is to download a copy of the Crusader GUI to another computer, start it, then choose the **Server** tab.)
+An easy way to use Crusader is to download the Crusader GUI onto two computers, then start the server on one computer, and the client on the other.

 ![Crusader Client Screenshot](./media/Crusader-Client.png)